Monday, April 8th, 2021

 Many homes throughout the Southeast are covered in siding, which gives the whole home a uniform and finished look.
 Siding has many advantages for the homeowner, including the low maintenance needed to keep it in good shape and the way it resists damage better than a painted surface.
-However, over time, a home’s siding can become damaged and need repairs or even replacement.
+However, over time, wind damage to siding becomes a reality homeowners have to deal with.
+Home’s siding can become damaged and need repairs or even replacement.
 Read on to find out if the siding repairs or replacements your home may need is covered by homeowner’s insurance.

 Most homeowner’s policies only cover damage named in said policy.
 These can vary, but typically include perils like: